skellis46/finger-pointing-moon/case-for-support.md

 # Finger pointing moon: recognising change through practice-research

+- what puzzles me in fpm? what is my genuine question and thing to address? -- lack of clarity, of anything goes: strength and weakness.
+Harmful and helpful.

 ## The Research Problem and Questions

 Practice-research is the de-facto means by which artist-scholars make claims for new knowledge in the Academy.
 However, "no epistemology of artistic research has yet been produced."[@schiesser_what_2015 p.201] _Finger Pointing Moon_ examines the fundamental problem of what is known or understood differently as a consequence of employing practice-research methods.
 The project tackles this problem via three research questions: